 In more chronic cases (depending on the virus strain and immunity of the rabbit), lumps and nodules (myxomas) may develop on the body.
 Rabbits with this lumpy form of myxomatosis may survive and become immune to the myxomatosis virus.
 This is commonly seen in wild cottontail rabbits but unfortunately seems to be a less likely course of the disease in domestic rabbits (Oryctolagus cuniculus).
 Instead, most pet rabbits that are diagnosed with myxomatosis end up suffering from the acute forms of the disease and eventually die.

-Causes of Myxomatosis in Rabbits
+Causes of Myxomatosis

 This pox virus is spread by blood-sucking insects like fleas, mosquitoes, mites, lice, and flies.
 It is unusual, but possible, for the virus to spread by direct contact between rabbits, indirect contact (via items such as food dishes or clothes that carry the virus from rabbit to rabbit), and air transmission.
 The rabbit flea is usually the insect to blame for myxomatosis in pet rabbits.